department-of-veterans-affairs/va.gov-team/products/Comparison Tool Enhancements/research/Conversation_Guide_CT_SMF.md

 ### Task #3: [Accordion component - definitions]
-<i>"Imagine you want to explore specialized mission types within the GI Bill Comparison Tool, which are unique educational programs designed for specific school types like a HBCU, mens or womens-only college, etc. Your goal is to find the accordion component containing definitions for each mission type, offering brief descriptions for better understanding."</i>
+<i>"Imagine you want to explore specialized mission types within the GI Bill Comparison Tool, which are unique educational programs designed for specific school types like a HBCU, mens or womens-only college, etc."</i>

   - 1. If you wanted to know a little more about a specialized mission and what it is, can you show me where you would find that information within the tool?
     - Document notes on what participant is saying and doing
     - Comments about the level of difficulty or ease locating the component/descriptions
-  - 2. Were you able to locate the definitions you were looking for without difficulty?
+  - 2. Were you able to locate the information you were looking for without difficulty?

-  - 3. Did the accordion layout make it clear that it contained definitions for each specialized mission type?
+### Guidance/actions to follow if participant gets distracted from tasks
+  - 1. <i>"There are still a few more questions related to [the task].
+Would it be alright if we revisit that for a moment?"</i>
+  - 2. <i>"We have a bit more to cover regarding [the task].
+Would you be comfortable if we go back to it briefly?"</i>
+  - 3. <i>"There are a few more aspects of [the task] we'd like to explore.
+Is it okay with you if we return to it for a moment?"</i>
+  - 4. <i>"We still have some questions about [the task].
+Is it okay if we continue with that for a bit longer?"</i>